AdamBruss81/SharpQ3Load/README.md

 *This program is not intended to reproduce Quake 3 in C# with all its gameplay and features.
 There are no battle modes or powerups.
 There is pretty much no HUD.
 The focus was mostly on the rendering and making that as close to Quake 3 as possible.

 Future Areas of Work:

  Make the projectiles smaller and have collision detection.
 I would just make them be a point in space for starters.
 When they hit something play some sound and maybe display an effect.
 This would be lots of fun to implement.

 Enable fog.

 Fix the skies.

 Support recording demos for fun.
 This would basically just be recording all the camera turns and position changes to a file and playing it back.
 I always thought this was cool in other games like halflife and it seems straightforward to implement.

+Third Party Libraries Used:

+q3bsp - http://home.snafu.de/hg/vrml/q3bsp/q3bsp.html convert bsp to vrml
+SharpZipLib - https://github.com/icsharpcode/SharpZipLib zip tools to extract from pk3 files NAudio - https://github.com/naudio/NAudio for playing sounds
+OpenTK - https://github.com/opentk/opentk C# OpenGL bindings
+SixLabors ImageSharp - https://github.com/SixLabors/ImageSharp For working with TGAs